 On March 29, Thai Prime Minister Paetongtarn Shinawatra chaired an emergency meeting to assess the impact and deploy response solutions after the 7.7 magnitude earthquake in Myanmar.

-A building in Bangkok (Thailand) collapsed due to the impact of the earthquake in Myanmar on March 28.
+| A building in Bangkok (Thailand) collapsed due to the impact of the earthquake in Myanmar on March 28.
 (Source: Reuters) |

 At the same time, she asked the Department of Disaster Prevention and Mitigation (DDPM) and the National Broadcasting and Telecommunications Commission (NBTC) to strengthen coordination to promptly update traffic conditions, road closures and alternative routes after natural disasters.

-The Thai Royal Palace has announced the extension of royal medical care to all victims injured in the earthquake.
+The Thai Royal Palace has announced the extension of Royal medical care to all victims injured in the earthquake.

 In Bangkok, fearing damage from the earthquake, hospitals rushed to evacuate patients to safety.

 At Rajavithi Hospital, doctors and nurses quickly evacuated patients from the building.
 Some patients were transferred back to the hospital on the morning of March 29.
-Meanwhile, the Airports Corporation of Thailand (AOT) said operations at six airports, including Bangkok, Chiang Mai, Hat Yai, Chiang Rai and Phuket, had returned to normal following the earthquake.
+Meanwhile, the Airports Corporation of Thailand (AOT) said operations at six airports, including Bangkok, Chiang Mai, Hat Yai, Chiang Rai and Phuket, had returned to normal after the earthquake.

 Many Bangkok residents are still in a state of panic, fearing that aftershocks may continue.
 Some people choose to sleep outdoors, setting up tents in parks to spend the night.